panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 type: post
 ---

 The two-way data flow provided by `v-model` is useful for working with form inputs.

 You can set an initial value in the input field (first data flow) and access the value user types into the input (the second data flow).

-I'll help you understand how to use `v-model` to bind form inputs in Vue 3.
+Let's see how you can use `v-model` to bind form inputs in Vue 3.

 <TableOfContents maxLevel={1} />

-## 1. v-model and form input
+## 1. Binding a form input

 Let's implement a component that renders an input field with the initial value `'Unknown'`.
 Also, as soon as the user types into the input field, the typed value should be rendered on the screen as text.